 Junior ACTS challenges students to choose their own agencies, do their service outside school hours, make their own arrangements (including transportation), and establish their own contacts and schedules.
 Juniors are required to complete a minimum of 15 hours of service by the end of the semester they take Catholic Social Teaching; their service is curriculum-driven and must address a social justice issue.

-Senior ACTS calls upon students to complete a service project.
-This project is designed to enable seniors to follow in the footsteps of Catherine McAuley and seek out the needs of our society and take action against the injustices causing them.
+Senior ACTS calls upon students to seek service through clubs, activities or independently.
+Through their service, seniors will follow in the footsteps of Catherine McAuley and seek out the needs of our society and take action against the injustices causing them.

 The organized, ongoing ACTS program is coordinated through Campus Ministry; however, departments throughout the school also participate in service on different levels.

-For more information on the Assumption Service Program, please contact Katelyn Moore at 502-271-2597.
+For more information on the Assumption Service Program, please contact Katie Culver at 502-271-2597.

 Are you an agency looking for student volunteers?
 Assumption students use MobileServe to connect to local service opportunities for voluntary and required service hours.
 MobileServe offers a basic version of their platform for free to NonProfits so you can begin recruiting Assumption students to volunteer for your agency or event.
 If you are interested in getting more information and creating an account to post opportunities, please reach out to email@example.com.
 We ask that all student volunteer requests be made through MobileServe.
 Opportunities should be posted at least three weeks in advance.
 Once information is posted on MobileServe, our students will have access to the post and the Service Learning Director will promote the opportunity from within the school.